By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 Type I topoisomerase bound to DNA.
-Molecular model showing a type I topoisomerase molecule (blue) bound to a strand of DNA (deoxyribonucleic acid, pink and yellow).
+Molecular model showing a type I topoisomerase molecule (khaki) bound to a strand of DNA (deoxyribonucleic acid, red and blue).
 The topoisomerase enzymes assist in uncoiling DNA.
 DNA is usually stored in a supercoiled form, which must be unravelled before it can be replicated or translated into proteins.
 Type I topoisomerase changes the linkage in multiples of one, while Type II changes the linkages in steps of two.

 Model release not required.
 Property release not required.